sdelamo/sergiodelamo.com/posts/presentation-micronaut-introduction.md

 # Elevator Pitch

 This talk demonstrates how easy it is to get started with the [Micronaut Framework](https://micronaut.io) through live-coding examples.
 Attendees will discover the most exciting features of the Framework and leave with the fundamentals necessary to begin building Micronaut applications.

+# Talk Outline

+I deliver the talk with some slides introducing the framework, followed by a demo where I create a Micronaut Application and talk about some of the framework features; I leave some time at the end for Q&A.